gplepage/lsqfit/doc/source/overview.rst

 Note how the ratio ``p1/p0`` is much more accurate than either quantity separately.
-The prior introduces a strong, positive correlation between the two parameters that survives the fit: the correlation coefficent is |~| 0.96.
+The prior introduces a strong, positive correlation between the two parameters that survives the fit: the correlation coefficient is |~| 0.96.
 Comparing the fit function with the best-fit parameters (dashed line) with the data shows a good fit: